binipringle/constructs/_texts/0-outlineforfinal.md

 A statute overtly discriminates against interstate commerce if it advances an in-state or local enterprise and burdens out-of-state business.
 A statute is facially neutral if it does not advance in-state or local enterprise nor burden out-of-state business.

-Here, ... [to check if the law discriminates on its face, see if State A law explicitly favors its residents over the residents of other states.
-If so, the law discriminates on its face and I should discuss strict scrutiny.]
+Here, ... *if law explicitly favors state residents over residents of other states, it is overtly discriminatory*

 Therefore, [the statute or regulation] is [overtly discriminatory or facially neutral].

 **OVERTLY DISCRIMINATORY TEST**

 To determine whether an overtly discriminatory statute is permissible under the dormant commerce clause, the court subjects the statute to a type of heightened scrutiny sometimes not unlike equal protection strict scrutiny.
 The state must make a "compelling showing" (1) of a "neutral, non-protectionist state interest or purpose" that (2) cannot be adequately served by reasonable nondiscriminatory alternatives.[^9] A facially discriminatory statute may have a non-protectionist state interest.

+The first question is whether the state met its burden of showing a neutral, non-protectionist state interest or purpose.

+Here, ...

+Therefore, ...

+The second question is whether nondiscriminatory alternatives were available to achieve the statute or regulation's purpose.

+Here, ...

+Therefore, ...

+Therefore, ...

 **PIKE BALANCING TEST FOR FACIALLY NEUTRAL**